 More information on Google BigQuery can be found here.

 This article provided you with an in-depth understanding of what an Enterprise Data Warehouse (EDW) is, why it’s important and what are the various architectures that are used to implement an Enterprise Data Warehouse (EDW).
-It also helped you understand the different types of Enterprise Data Warehouses, along with best-known solutions used by most enterprises today.
+It also helped you understand the different types of Enterprise Data Warehouses, along with the best-known solutions used by most enterprises today.
+You can have a look at 8 Best Data Warehousing Tools.